The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Abstract

 \section{Abstract}

 Post-starburst galaxies are in the transitional stage between blue, star-forming galaxies and red, quiescent galaxies, and therefore hold important clues for our understanding of galaxy evolution.
 In this paper, we systematically searched for and identified a large sample of post-starburst galaxies from the spectroscopic dataset of the Sloan Digital Sky Survey (SDSS) Data Release 9.
-In total, we found more than 6000 objects with redshifts between $z\sim0.05$ to $z\sim1.3$, making this the largest sample of post-starburst galaxies in the literature.
-We calculated the luminosity function of the post-starburst galaxies using two uniformly selected subsamples: the SDSS Main Galaxy Sample and the Baryon Oscillation Spectroscopic Survey CMASS sample.
-The luminosity functions are roughly log-normal.
-The peak magnitudes shift as a function of redshift from $M\sim-23.5$ at $z\sim0.8$ to $M\sim-20.5$ at $z\sim0.1$.
-This is consistent with the downsizing trend, whereby higher mass galaxies form earlier than low-mass galaxies.
-We compared the mass of the post-starburst stellar population found in our sample to the decline of the global star-formation rate and found that only a small amount ($\sim0.2\%$) of all star-formation quenching results in post-starburst galaxies in the luminosity range our sample is sensitive to.
+In total, we found more than 6000 objects with redshifts between $z\sim0.05$ and $z\sim1.3$, making this the largest sample of post-starburst galaxies in the literature.
+We calculated the luminosity function of the post-starburst galaxies using two uniformly selected subsamples: the SDSS Main Galaxy Sample and the Baryon Oscillation Spectroscopic Survey CMASS Sample.
+The luminosity functions are reasonably fit by half-Gaussian functions.
+The peak magnitudes shift as a function of redshift from $M\sim-23.5$ at $z\sim0.8$ to $M\sim-20.3$ at $z\sim0.1$.
+This is consistent with the downsizing trend, whereby more massive galaxies form earlier than low-mass galaxies.
+We compared the mass of the post-starburst stellar population found in our sample to the decline of the global star-formation rate and found that only a small amount ($\sim1\%$) of all star-formation quenching in the redshift range $z=0.2-0.7$ results in post-starburst galaxies in the luminosity range our sample is sensitive to.
 Therefore, luminous post-starburst galaxies are not the place where most of the decline in star-formation rate of the universe is happening.

 \keywords{Galaxies: Distance and Redshift --- Galaxies: Evolution --- Galaxies: High-Redshift --- Galaxies: Luminosity Function --- Galaxies: Starburst}